aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 ## Breaking changes in CLI

-Another way to to break CLI upgrades, is to simply change the CLI in a breaking way.
+Another way to break CLI upgrades, is to simply change the CLI in a breaking way.
 This can, for example, be a change to the docker build command.

 > See concrete [example](#remove---target-from-docker-build-command).